 To achieve the goals mentioned earlier, the marketing strategy needs to be effective, which means it must align with the businesses’ current strategic plan and objectives.

 In short, the marketing strategy should align with the following:

 How to Get Started

-To begin building a marketing strategy, its best to first gather information that can help inform and guide the process.
+To begin building a strategic marketing plan, it is critical to perform market research to gather information that can help inform and guide the process.

 - What are my company’s strengths?